Josh-XT/AGiXT/docs/2-Concepts/04-Chat Completions.md

 ```

 GitHub and YouTube captions can be read in the chat completions pipeline.
 The associated endpoint for YouTube captions reader is `/api/agent/{agent_name}/learn/youtube`.
 If `browse_links` is enabled and a YouTube video link is given in the chat, the agent will read the content of the captions for the YouTube video linked into memory.

+If you pass images to the chat completions endpoint, it will send them to the vision model first, get the vision model's response, and pass that response in context to the LLM model with the context injected and wrapped in the selected prompt template.